Equivariant slices for symplectic cones: -equivariant formal symplectic geometry

 it is easy to see that the axiom holds for one choice of lift if and only if it holds for all choices.
-We can make the same definition when $X = \Spf \cO(X)$ is the formal spectrum of a complete topological Poisson algebra.
+We can make the same definition when $X = \Spf \cO(X)$ is the formal spectrum of a complete topological Poisson algebra, where now $A_\hbar$ is also a complete topological algebra.

 Next, suppose that $X$ has a $\bC^\times$-action such that the Poisson structure has degree $-k$.
 Then we can ask that the quantization $A_\hbar$ be compatible with the action.
 This means that $A_\hbar$ admits an infinitesimal action of $\bC^\times$, i.e., an Euler derivation $\Eu: A_\hbar \to A_\hbar$, which satisfies $\Eu(\hbar)=k\hbar$, and such that the induced action on $A_\hbar/\hbar A_\hbar \cong \cO(X)$ agrees with the original Euler derivation ($\Eu(x)=|x| \cdot x$ when $x$ is homogeneous).
 This implies that $A_\hbar$ is the $\hbar$-adic completion of a graded algebra having $|\hbar|=k$.
 This graded algebra can be recovered as the $\bC^\times$-finite part, $A_\hbar^f \subseteq A_\hbar$, defined as the collection of elements $a \in A_\hbar$ such that $\{\Eu^k(a)\}$ spans a finite vector space.
 Slightly abusively, we will refer to such $A_\hbar$ themselves as graded algebras and call an isomorphism $A_\hbar \to B_\hbar$ graded if it is compatible with the infinitesimal $\bC^\times$-action, i.e., the Euler derivations.